 If you assumed that all coloring books are tangible items, think again.
 Plenty of websites offer digital coloring books, allowing users to choose an image, pick a stylus tool, and decide how to color it.
 But digital coloring books can be more high tech than a glorified Microsoft Paint program.
 Disney offers Disney Color and Play, an augmented reality coloring book app that lets you use your smartphone or tablet to transform 2D images of Disney characters into a colorful, digital 3D experience.

-10. …AND YOU CAN EVEN CREATE ONE USING YOUR OWN PHOTOS.
+10. YOU CAN EVEN CREATE YOUR OWN COLORING BOOK USING YOUR OWN PHOTOS.

 The only thing better than taking a selfie is coloring in your selfie!
 Thanks to Color Me Book, you can order personalized coloring books that feature your own photos.
 After you upload your images, a team of designers hand-trace them and turn them into pages of a customized coloring book—one that's perfect for those impossible-to-shop-for family members.